mcdemarco/the-new-kitchen-cookbook/roots/roastedPotatoes.md

 ## Variants

-Combine with roasted green beans for the last 15 minutes.
+Combine with [roasted green beans](../vegetables/roastedHaricots.md) or [zucchini](../roots/roastedZucchini.md) for the last 15 minutes.